How to Record a Live Stream – Everything You Need to Know in 2025

 How to Record a Live Stream - Everything You Need to Know Image

-And don’t worry; we’ll also cover several different live-stream recording methods, including using dedicated live-streaming software, an encoder, or an online video platform.
+In this blog post, you’ll find out everything about how to record a live stream.
+We’ll discuss when and why you might want to create a live stream recording of your online events.
+We’ll also cover several different live-stream recording methods, including using dedicated live-streaming software, an encoder, or an online video platform.
 Finally, we’ll go through the most popular methods of monetizing your live stream recording so you can capitalize on your content.

 Table of Contents